 Experienced arts workers can apply for recognition of prior learning (RPL) and, subject to review, may be given full or partial credit for some of the course units.

 Certificate IV in Community Culture CUA40213 is offered in partnership with the Institute of Project Management (RTO 60154) and supported by Skills Tasmania.
+This training is subsidised by the Department of State Growth, Tasmania.

 For queries email the SPACE Coordinator.